BEHIND THE MUSIC

 Amy Dudley is an instrumental musician, soprano singer and harmonist with Shianfolk.

-She is naturally a talented and versatile musician, who graduated in music performance.
+She is naturally a talented and versatile musician, who graduated with an Honours Degree in Music.
 Growing up in the rolling hills of bonnie Galloway, Amy's melodies come straight from the heart.

 BEHIND THE MUSIC